samblenny/ble-gamepad/README.md

 When I tried my 8BitDo Zero 2 and 8BitDo SN 30 Pro gamepads, neither of them showed up with `adafruit_ble.BLERadio.start_scan()`.
 I don't have the right RF test gear to verify which version of Bluetooth the gamepads are actually advertising.
-But, I'm guessing it's probably Bluetooth Classic or Bluetooth 4.x.
-When I tried a BLE scan with the iOS
+But, I'm guessing it's probably Bluetooth Classic or perhaps Bluetooth 4.x.
+When I tried a BLE scan with the iOS [nRF Connect](https://apps.apple.com/us/app/nrf-connect-for-mobile/id1054362403) app, it also failed to see either of my gamepads.
-[nRF Connect](https://apps.apple.com/us/app/nrf-connect-for-mobile/id1054362403)
-app, it also failed to see either of my gamepads.
 But, they both showed up when I scanned with `bluetoothctl` on Linux.

 According to
 [espressif's docs](https://docs.espressif.com/projects/esp-idf/en/stable/esp32s3/api-guides/bluetooth.html),
-the ESP32-S3 chip I'm using appears to only support, *specifically*, bluetooth 5.0 (*not* 4.x, nor Classic).
+the ESP32-S3 chip I'm using appears to only support bluetooth 5.0 (definitely *not* Classic; unsure about 4.x LE).

 So, what to do?
 According to what I read, PowerA sells Bluetooth 5.0 gamepads for use with Nintendo Switch.
 Seems like those might be worth a try.
 I also saw